If you're wondering 'why can't I lose weight?' after trying out a new diet or exercise plan then don't worry - you're certainly not the only one.

 Elliott says that carbohydrates can then be reintroduced back into the diet as and when needed for performances, as well as enjoyment, purposes.

-“It’s always best to avoid highly-processed sources of carbs in your diet (bread, pasta, cereal and baked goods) and focus on green vegetables and carb sources with a lower glycemic load (like sweet potato).”
+"It’s always best to avoid highly-processed sources of carbs in your diet (bread, pasta, cereal and baked goods).
+Focus on green vegetables and carb sources with a lower glycemic load (like sweet potato)."

 He says, "Green vegetables are particularly good – firstly because they’re full of vitamins and minerals, but also because they’re very low calorie, so you can eat them in large quantities without pushing the calorie count up too high.
 The high fibre content of green vegetables like kale, spinach and broccoli aids digestion and helps keep you feeling fuller for longer.

 "When it comes to reintroducing carbs back into your diet, we always advise adding in a small amount post-workout.
 And also in the final meal of the day (yes, carbs in the evening!
 Carbs promote the production of serotonin in the brain, which aids sleep)."

 Weight loss issue #17: You need to meal prep

 "Successful and sustainable weight loss comes from keeping on top of your diet," Elliott from Ultimate Performance says.
 "If you’re already tracking your calories and macros, something that will pretty much guarantee success is preparing your meals for the day well in advance.

 "By having your meals measured and prepared ready for the day means you’re less likely to be caught short without a healthy meal, where it’s likely you will grab the nearest convenience food which often won’t benefit your weight loss goals."

 Elliott says, "It’s so much harder to lose sight of your goals and eat something sub-optimal if you have all your healthy meals planned, prepped and ready to go when you’re hungry."